si2la/job-executor/README.md

 ## en
 The project is the implementation of some ideas on the topic: performing automation tasks according to a specific schedule (scenarios).
 Designed as software for a Smart Home controller to make sheduled tasks.
 However, I would like to make something universal for automation tasks.
-Protocol support: Modbus, MQTT.
+Protocol support for now: Modbus, MQTT.

 ### Main tasks:
 - competent implementation of one-time executed events (not scenarios),
 - debugging work using the MQTT protocol,
-- increasing system speed,
+- increasing speed,
 - execution of the program on any equipment (including on microcomputers).

 ### Installation: